jimmygoogle/SpellChecker/README.md

 ## RESTful spell-checking service built with Dancer.

 The API will accept a GET (check the spelling of a supplied word) or a POST (add a new word).
 Requests to check the spelling of a word will return a true or false status based on the spelling of the word.
-Incorrectly spelled words will also reutrn a suggested list properly spelled words.
+Incorrectly spelled words will also return a suggested list properly spelled words.

 When adding words, the status is determined by the error status of the speller object.
 This should be improved in future versions.